-In 2021, tuition for full-time Island Drafting and Technical Institute students was $16,500 a year.
+In 2021, tuition for full-time students at Island Drafting and Technical Institute was $16,500 a year.

-If these numbers sound impossible, remember, the "sticker price" of tuition doesn't tell the full story.
-Many students find the actual cost of college is way less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make thecost of college until after graduation.
+Remember, the displayed price of tuition doesn't always give you all the info you need to know how much you will actually have to pay for college.
+Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+And, student loans can make theactual cost of attending college feel more doable until after graduation.

-Island Drafting and Technical Institute is a private institution, so it has the same tuition for students from New York as it does for residents from other states.
+Island Drafting and Technical Institute is a private institution, so it has the same tuition for residents of New York as it does for students who live in other states.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Be sure to check your state's eligibility criteria for as an in-state resident.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Don't forget to check your state's criteria for in-state residency.
 Each state has different requirements to qualify as in-state resident.
-Most states require students to have resided in the state for a certain period of time before qualifying.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be other criteria as well, depending on where you live.

-Island Drafting and Technical Institute has the same tuition for international students as for those from out of state.
+Tuition at Island Drafting and Technical Institute is the same for all students.

-Students from outside of the U.S. are not eligible for federal financial aid, but should research private or Island Drafting and Technical Institute-specific aid and scholarships.
+International students are not eligible for federal financial aid, but may qualify for private or Island Drafting and Technical Institute-specific grants, scholarships, and other funding opportunities..

-Tuition is not the only cost of attending college;room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Island Drafting and Technical Institute.

-Island Drafting and Technical Institute does not provide on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when evaluating the cost of different schools
+Island Drafting and Technical Institute does not provide on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when evaluating the actual cost of different schools

 Board costs vary based on on how many meals are included in the plan you choose.

-There may be other costs associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer resources for students who may struggle to participate because of cost can get help covering these costs.
+There may be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
+Many schools have resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The cost of transportation in college can really vary.
-Will you take a subway, car or an airplane to get to school?.
-Will you need to pay to park on-campus?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use public transportation?
-All of these questions can drastically impact your estimated cost of transportation.
+The total cost of transportation in college can really vary.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus walkable?
+Do you plan to bring a car or are you planning to use public transportation?
+All of these questions can drastically impact your transportation budget.

-Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
+Where are a college is located can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city is sometimes pricey, but there may be more buses, trains and low-cost flight options to actually get to school.
-Island Drafting and Technical Instituteis located in a suburban setting in New York, near New York City.
+On the other hand getting around in an urban area is usually expensive, but there may be more trains, busses and low-cost flight options to actually get to school.
+The Island Drafting and Technical Institute campus is in a suburban setting in New York, not far from New York City.

-Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for Island Drafting and Technical Institute.
+Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to Island Drafting and Technical Institute.

 |Total Estimated Costs|